The Math Major

 The links to the right give detailed information about the course requirements for the major.

-The Undergraduate Mathematics Community at UO
+The Undergraduate Mathematics Community

 The Mathematics Department endeavors to provide a learning environment where everyone is welcome and appreciated.
 The field of mathematics has real challenges when it comes to diversity, but for us it is a priority to work on this and improve the situation.
 One of our departmental goals is to provide a climate that is equally welcoming towards all genders, races, and nationalities.